obinnaonyema/CreditCardChurn_UdacityAZMLCapstone/README.md

 I use TabularDatasetFactory class to download the data from my github repo.

-cc_cust = TabularDatasetFactory.from_delimited_files(path=cc_data, separator=',')
+`cc_cust = TabularDatasetFactory.from_delimited_files(path=cc_data, separator=',')`

 ## Automated ML

 I ran the experiment a few times using timeout settings of 20mins and 40mins but this was too short for any child runs to start.
 I set experiment_timeout_minutes to 60 so as to allow significant time for training of a few child models.
-Primary metric used is accuracy and I tried to set a metric exit score as after a few attempts at running the experiment I noticed the score doesn't improve much after the first 5 child runs.
+Primary metric used is accuracy and exit score of 0.95 to prevent continued runs when no significant improvement is happening to the score.
+I tried to set a metric exit score as after a few attempts at running the experiment I noticed the score doesn't improve much after the first 5 child runs.

 ### Results

-Although the AutoML experiment timeout setting ended the experiment, accuracy score was 0.95 for the best model.
+Accuracy score was 0.97 for the best model.
 I ran the experiment more than one noticing that each time the accuracy score was different.
 Perhaps the difference in compute resources may have influenced the outcome.

 The image below shows run details: